History of Macau: Portuguese settlement

 In their first attempts at obtaining trading posts by force, the Portuguese were defeated by the Ming Chinese at the Battle of Tunmen in Tamão or Tuen Mun in 1521 where the Portuguese lost two ships, and Battle of Sincouwaan in Lantau Island where the Portuguese also lost two ships, and Shuangyu in 1548 where several Portuguese were captured and near the Dongshan Peninsula in 1549, where two Portuguese junks and Galeote Pereira were captured.
 During these battles the Ming Chinese captured weapons from the defeated Portuguese which they then reverse engineered and mass-produced in China such as matchlock musket arquebuses which they named bird guns and breech loading swivel guns which they named as Folangji (Frankish) cannon because the Portuguese were known to the Chinese under the name of Franks at this time.
 The Portuguese eventually returned to Cantonese waters and established trade at the offshore Shangchuan Island in 1549.
 A few years later, Lampacau Island, closer to the Pearl River Delta, became the main base of the Portuguese trade in the region.
 Relations between the Portuguese and Cantonese authorities improved after the Portuguese aided the latter in eliminating coastal pirates, and, the two parties were able to come to a Luso-Chinese agreement in 1554 where the Portuguese secured Macau as a trading post from China.

 The Portuguese later built some rudimentary stone-houses around the area now called Nam Van.
 It was not until 1557 did the Portuguese establish a permanent settlement in Macau, at an annual rent of 500 taels (~20 kg) of silver.
 Later that year, the Portuguese established a walled village there.
 Ground rent payments began in 1573.
 China retained sovereignty and Chinese residents were subject to Chinese law, but the territory was under Portuguese administration.
 In 1582 a land lease was signed, and annual rent was paid to Xiangshan County.
 The Portuguese continued to pay an annual tribute up to 1863 in order to stay in Macau.

+In 1574, Chinese authorities built the Portas do Cerco (Gates of Siege) across the strip of land separating the mainland of China from the Macau peninsula.
+Its construction aimed to limit interaction between native people and the Portuguese.